 According to Philippa Gams—web and social media strategy consultant, speaker, and author—writers have to “proactively leverage everything they do.”
 Philippa suggests that writers integrate their blogs into the overall marketing strategy and leverage the traffic that the blog brings (which can often be higher than the main website since it is by default content and keyword rich).
 This means clear navigational links to the home page and in-text links within the posts to allow visitors to find out more about you as the writer, how to contact you, and what services, books, and other items you offer.
 Without these elements, almost all visitors leave immediately after reading the post.
 They may never know that you are the writer they need.

 Offline marketing strategies.
 Similar to how you set online marketing strategies, you want to set the same strategies for your offline marketing efforts.
 You may use a public relations campaign to increase awareness of your book that is being published or a special teleseminar class you’re holding on how to write a fiction novel.
 In this case, you may set a strategy to send out a monthly press release.
-To get started with your public relations campaign, you need to (1) compile your media contact list, (2) stay abreast of editorial calendars for these publications, (3) register to receive media leads from sources such as Help a Reporter Out and Reporter Connection, (4) prepare a media pitch, and (5) pitch to the media on your list and follow up monthly.
+To get started with your public relations campaign, you need to (1) compile your media contact list, (2) stay abreast of editorial calendars for these publications, (3) register to receive media leads from sources such as Help a Reporter Out, (4) prepare a media pitch, and (5) pitch to the media on your list and follow up monthly.

 Carol White speaks highly of the power of publicity.
 Money Magazine interviewed Carol on a topic that was unrelated to her book; but to capitalize on her interview, she had her webmaster add the name of the magazine, the name of the book, and the name of the article to the keywords for her website.
 She also put a picture of the cover of the magazine on the home page, so people would know they had reached the right website.
 Book sales for the month doubled.
 Carol says what you should take away from this story is that all publicity is good; you should never pass up an opportunity for a mention.
 Get creative on how you land your publicity or use it; and always look for a way to obtain a mention of your book, article, or business.